Musings about Linear Amplifiers and their Components…

 Here’s an excellent and extensive article about pi networks for RF amplifiers.
 Even though written in 1972, the simple math and the tables provided in this Sept 1972 Ham Radio issue are as valid today as they were then.

-Filament Chokes: The old B&W FC30 or FC30a filament chokes are excellent, if an affordable one can be found.
+Filament Chokes: The old B&W FC30 or FC30a filament chokes are convenient, if an affordable one can be found.
 The Heath SB-200 used a 10 uh choke wound on a ferrite rod but this ran out of steam on 80 meters.
 More uh is better; say 12 -14 uh, or even 20.

 A classic homebrew solution is to wind a bifilar choke on a ferrite antenna rod.
-A good one would be 2 x 26 turns on a 9.5mm diameter rod, with the winding using about 100 mm of the rod.
+A good one would be 2 x 26 turns on a 9.5mm diameter rod, with the winding using about 100 mm (4 inches) of the rod.
 There are many Google references to this.

 Calculator to find the inductance or calculate the number of required turns on an Iron Powder toroid.
+For example, 35 turns on a T-200-2 would provide very adequate RF choking.
+Use two of course, one for each side of the filament lead.